Efficient Reallocation under Additive and Responsive Preferences: Ordinal preferences

 Next we present two characterizations of necessary Pareto optimality.
 The first highlights that necessary Pareto optimality is identical to the necessary Pareto optimality considered by \citet{BEL10a}.

+We first define the \emph{responsive set extension}~\cite{barbera2004ranking}, which extends preferences over objects to preferences over sets of objects.
+Formally, for agent $i\in N$, her preferences $\pref_i$ over $O$ are extended to her preferences $\pref_i^{RS}$ over $2^O$ as follows: $q(i) \mathrel{\pref_i^{RS}} p(i)$ if and only if there exists an injection $f$ from $p(i)$ to $q(i)$ such that for each $o\in p(i)$, $f(o)\pref_i o$.
+Since $\pref_i^{RS}$ is a partial order, we say a preference $R_i$ is a \emph{completion} of $\pref_i^{RS}$ if it is a complete and transitive relation over sets of objects that is consistent with $\pref_i^{RS}$.

+We say that an assignment is \emph{RS-efficient} if it is Pareto optimal with respect to the RS set extension relation of the agents.
+An assignment $p$ is RS-efficient, if there does not exist another assignment $q$ such that $q(i)\pref_i^{RS} p(i)$ for all $i\in N$ and $q(i)\succ_i^{RS} p(i)$ for some $i\in N$.
+We say that $q$ strictly RS-dominates $p$ if $q$ Pareto dominates $p$ with respect to RS.

-\begin{theorem} An assignment is necessarily Pareto optimal iff it is Pareto optimal under all completions of the responsive set extension. \end{theorem} \begin{proof} If an assignment is not Pareto optimal under certain additive preferences, it is by definition not Pareto optimal under this particular completion of responsive preferences.
+\begin{theorem} An assignment is necessarily Pareto optimal if and only if it is Pareto optimal under all completions of the responsive set extension. \end{theorem} \begin{proof} If an assignment is not Pareto optimal under certain additive preferences, it is by definition not Pareto optimal under this particular completion of responsive preferences.